boyebn/pyonos/README.md

 sudo fuser -n tcp -k <port>
 ```
 The port is 5001 if you have not changed it (see the [port configure section](#port)).

+## Use
+To access pyonos, visit the local ip of the host running the pyonos server, on the port specified in the [port configuration](#port), in your internet browser (IE is not well supported).
+E.g.: 192.168.1.18:5001